Turns out I took well-written tasks for granted for quite a while.

 Providing the necessary amount of relevant details could solve all those issues above.

 Characteristics of tasks

 Describes a user pain or motivation;

 Has a clear definition of done (aka QAable).

-Good feature task do NOT include step-by-step instructions for implementations.
+Good feature tasks do NOT include step-by-step instructions for implementations.

-For example, good task might be formulated like this:
+For example, a good task might be formulated like this:

 Title: Be able to create recurring order Problem: There are several requests that can be repeated at a certain amount of time, e.g. every month.
 Now users have to remember to repeat them without any notifications.
 Desired solution: Be able to create request in recurring mode.
 After the request is approved, new order is created at a specified time period and shown the top of the table.
 An email notification is sent to the creator.

 Good bug task